progmboy/openprocmon/README.md

 3. Hack the driver to implement your own EDR or something.

 You don't have a digital signature yourself?
 It doesn't matter.
 You can use the original procmon driver, this sdk is 100% compatible with the original procmon driver.
+And of course, The original procmon driver can be replaced with this driver to learn how procmon works.

 ## How to build